 If the defender cannot or decides not to beat the attack, all the cards played to the battle pile are picked up and added to the defender's hand.
 That ends the battle.

-All players holding fewer than four cards must now draw cards from the top of the deck so that they have four cards again.
+Before the play can continue, all players holding fewer than four cards must now draw cards from the top of the deck so that they have four cards again.
 The attacker draws first, then the other players in clockwise order.
 (The defender will always have more than four cards after picking up so does not draw any.)
 Having lost the battle, the defender does not get a turn to attack.
 The next attacker is the player to the defender's left.

 Winning the Game

 The play continues until a player satisfies the winning conditions.
 In order to win you must

 - play the last of four cards of equal rank to the battle pile, and